VirtusLab/git-machete-intellij-plugin/README.md

 ### Branch graph

 For each branch, Git Machete indicates the relation to each of its child branches.
-If the edge between them is green that means the child branch is in sync with its parent branch &mdash; in other words, there are no commits in the parent branch that don't belong to the child.
+If the edge between them is **green** that means the child branch is in sync with its parent branch &mdash; in other words, there are no commits in the parent branch that don't belong to the child.
-But if there are some commits in the parent branch that are **not** reachable from the child, then the edge is red &mdash; you need to [rebase](#rebase) child branch onto the parent.
+But if there are some commits in the parent branch that are **not** reachable from the child, then the edge is **red** &mdash; you need to [rebase](#rebase) child branch onto the parent.
-Edge can also be gray and yellow &mdash; that means respectively the branch was merged to the parent, or a fork point can't be determined automatically
+Edge can also be **gray** or **yellow** &mdash; that means respectively the branch was merged to the parent, or a fork point can't be determined automatically
 (see [Override fork point section](#override-fork-point) to learn how to fix that).

 ![](docs/sample_graph.png)